raspberrypilearning/code-a-carol/en/step_6.md

 end
 ```

-Don't forget to **call** your function by typing `partridge` at the bottom of your code, or you won't hear anything!
 --- /hint ---
 --- /hints ---

-+ Add a call to your partridge function at the end of your program, so that you have the following:
++ **Call** your partridge function at the bottom of your program, so that you have the following:

 ```ruby
 intro
 partridge
 ```

-Run the code and you should hear the melody for the first full verse of the song:
++ Run the code, and you should hear the melody for the first full verse of the song:

 _"On the first day of Christmas, my true love sent to me
 A partridge in a pear tree."_